UK Covid Inquiry: Who is senior civil servant Ken Thomson, and what has he said about deleting WhatsApp messages?

 He came in for criticism last year after it was revealed he had joked his job was to break up the UK.

-Mr Thomson has held the position of director-general for strategy and external affairs since 2011, and at the start of 2024 he was given a Companions of the Order of the Bath (CB) in the New Year Honours.
+Mr Thomson held the position of director-general for strategy and external affairs from 2011 to 2023, and at the start of 2024 he was given a Companions of the Order of the Bath (CB) in the New Year Honours.

 What is the UK Covid-19 Inquiry?